Posted by: Northwest Eye in General on August 2, 2025

 Define Eyelid Papilloma: Overview and Significance

-These growths are non-cancerous tumors known as eyelid papilloma that can appear on the upper eyelid, often looking like skin tags or small lesions.
+These growths are known as eyelid papillomas that can appear on the upper eyelid, often looking like skin tags or small lesions.
 They typically come in flesh-colored, pink, or brown shades and can vary in size, ranging from just a few millimeters to larger lesions.
 While these growths are non-cancerous, we understand that they can raise cosmetic concerns and, in some instances, may cause irritation or discomfort.

 Identify Causes of Eyelid Papilloma: Risk Factors and Triggers

-The precise reason for eyelid papilloma can often leave us feeling uncertain.
+The precise reason for Eyelid Papilloma can often leave us feeling uncertain.
 However, we understand that recognizing certain risk factors and triggers can provide clarity and reassurance.
 Here are some important considerations:

 - Human Papillomavirus (HPV): Certain strains of HPV, particularly types 6 and 11, are commonly associated with the development of papillomas.